Emergent Fracton Hydrodynamics of Ultracold Atoms in Partially Filled Landau Levels: Fractional Quantum Hall Physics with Ultracold Atoms

 \subsection{Synthetic gauge fields for ultracold atoms in optical lattices}

-Artificial gauge fields for charge neutral atoms in optical lattices can be created by different approaches.
-One route is based on using a set of nuclear spin states to realize a synthetic dimension within an atom.
-Tunneling matrix elements between these nuclear spin states with level dependent phase factors are realized by a two-photon Raman coupling, which realizes an artificial magnetic flux~\cite{Stuhl2015,Mancini2015,argüelloluengo2023}.
-Another route is to use Floquet engineering to imprint the relevant phases on the tunneling matrix elements~\cite{Struck2012, Aidelsburger2013, Miyake2013, Jotzu2014, Atala_2014, Aidelsburger2015, Flaschner2016}.
-The resulting interacting lattice systems with flux are effectively described by the Hubbard-Hofstadter model, Eq.~\eqref{eq:1}, and geometric conditions on the lattice can be defined such as the non-interacting bands are flat.
+Charge neutral atoms in optical lattices with artificial gauge fields are effectively described by the interacting Harper-Hofstadter model, Eq.~\eqref{eq:1}, and geometric conditions on the lattice can be defined such as the non-interacting bands are flat.

-We now investigate the dynamics of the full two-dimensional Hubbard-Hofstadter model of Eq.~\eqref{eq:1}.
-To this end, we initialize the system at time $t=0$ with particles occupying orbitals of the lowest band of the non-interacting problem $H_0$.
+We now investigate the full dynamics of this model and initialize the system at time $t=0$ with particles occupying orbitals of the lowest band of the non-interacting problem $H_0$.
 Experimentally, such a state can be obtained by preparing plane-wave states in the $y$-direction, corresponding to an eigenstate of the non-interacting Hofstadter model with ${t_x}/{t_y}\to 0$, followed by a slow increase of ${t_x}/{t_y}$; \textit{c.f.} Ref.~\cite{Leonard2023} where a similar approach has been considered.
 At time $t=0$ the on-site interaction energy is turned on and the particles start to evolve.

 In order to gain insights into the effective dynamics, we simulate a minimal model for two particles and $(N_x,N_y) = (5,5)$ using exact diagonalization; see Fig~\ref{fig:2}(a).
 The column density centered around the coordinate $x_i$ exhibits an oscillatory dynamics associated with the average conservation of the center of mass; see Fig.~\ref{fig:2}(b,c).
 The oscillation frequency is given by the effective matrix elements of the local interaction $\sim U n$ which we use to rescale time.
 We compare the dynamics of the unprojected Hamiltonian Eq.~\eqref{eq:1} with the effective one projected onto the LLL, Eq.~\eqref{eq:projH}.
 The lower the interaction, the closer the effective dynamics and the full dynamics become.
 This is because interband transitions are suppressed with decreasing interactions; as relevant energy scales the matrix elements of the local interaction $\sim U n$ have to be compared with the cyclotron frequency, i.e., with the energy difference of the LLL to the first LL.
 We observe that as $U$ decreases, the period of the evolution decreases as well, meaning that the rescaled energy is increasing.
 This is because the second order corrections to the eigenvalues of the interacting Hamiltonian due to interband processes on the ground state is negative, leading to a larger oscillation period.